StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Experiments

 \subsection{Ablation Study}

-To validate our core design of \textit{dual-path obfuscation rewriting}, we ablate obfuscation effectiveness by comparing single- and dual-path strategies.
-As shown in Table~\ref{tab:ablation}, under a limited iteration budget ($\kappa{=}10$), direct rewriting performs on par with the dual-path method.
-With larger iteration limits, however, dual-path rewriting consistently attains higher OSR, with gains becoming more pronounced at $\kappa{=}30$.
-This suggests that dual-path rewriting more effectively escapes local optima under expanded search budgets, consistent with our design motivation.
+To validate our core design of \textit{two-strategy obfuscation rewriting}, we ablate obfuscation effectiveness by comparing single- and two-strategy strategies.
+As shown in Table~\ref{tab:ablation}, under a limited iteration budget ($\kappa{=}10$), direct rewriting performs on par with the two-strategy method.
+With larger iteration limits, however, two-strategy rewriting consistently attains higher OSR, with gains becoming more pronounced at $\kappa{=}30$.
+This suggests that two-strategy rewriting more effectively escapes local optima under expanded search budgets, consistent with our design motivation.
 Across all settings, PPL and cosine similarity remain stable, indicating preserved fluency and semantic consistency.
 Ablations on \textit{knowledge-graph-guided generation} and further analysis of $\kappa$ are deferred to Appendix~\ref{app:ablation_N}, with cross-model results in Appendix~\ref{app:more}.